 Winning the mindset game is about accepting and being comfortable with a state of continuous motion.

-Success is not usually a straight upward line, it’s a bit like a game of snakes and ladders: it’s messy, it has ups and downs, you build the perfect plane only when you fly it.
+Success is not usually a straight upward line, it’s a bit like a game of snakes and ladders: it’s messy, it has ups and downs, so you actually are best to build the plane as you fly it.
 Embrace the process!
 Don’t be afraid to try new things, to trust again, to put yourself out there and take a risk.
 It’s all part of being a leader.
 It’s the fabric of entrepreneurial success.
 True success – it’s a journey not a destination!

 What you need is a roadmap and a guide so you can find your own best way forward, to identify what is perfect for you.
 And the only way to ‘see’ the patterns that will work for your own business is through constant testing, tweaking, refining, and then building out the messages that are working with a particular target audience or platform.

 The more I study modern day business and marketing, the more I realise that everything is a risk.
-You can follow a proven plan – a blueprint – but its implementation can be different.
+You can follow a proven plan – a blueprint – but its implementation can be different for different people or businesses.
 One marketer can make the exact same offer of another marketer and get a totally different result – why?
 Because there are many variables at play.

 - The ad copy, its title, the keywords, the visuals, the call to action, the offer.